frictionlessdata/frictionless-py/README.md

 ### Profiles

 Table is a main concept in goodtables.
 The simplest option is to pass to `Inspector.inspect` path and other options for one table (see example above).
-But when multitable parallized inspection is needed profiles could be used to process a dataset:
+But when multitable parallized inspection is needed profiles could be used to process a dataset.

 Goodtables supports the following profiles:
 - table